sameer2800/Lightoj-Solutions/README.md

 	once we find out theta, ans will be r -r*cos(theta).

+##Solution 1138  :

+	binary search.
+Just think in that way , u will get the solution.
+	Only see my solution,if u are unable to solve it.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.